love... and other stuff too

 We take it for granted that your dogs want to have fun; that they want to and should run around and bark and play... and of course socialize with other dogs too; or that your quieter ones want to be cuddled and held and sit in our lap... or lie down in a quiet corner to just be.
 We take it for granted that your cats might want a scratch behind the ears or to make a little mischief with whatever is handy, be it a toy or something that wasn't originally meant to be a toy at all!
 We take it for granted that dogs and cats and most other animals love to be outside in the fresh air or snoozin' under the beatin' sun, and that, like us, a little shade or air-conditioned relief is just the thing after the tanning session is done... and that they can choose which and when.

-We take it for granted that when you're on holiday or away for any reason, you'd like to think of your dogs as being on a kind of holiday too, and of your cats, birds, rabbits... all of them... as having a good time and being taken care of in a way that makes you and your pets feel safe and watched over ~ and that when you return your pet is happy and well.
+We take it for granted that when you're on holiday or away for any reason and you need a pet hotel, you'd like to think of your dogs as being on a kind of holiday too, and of your cats, birds, rabbits... all of them... as having a good time and being taken care of in a way that makes you and your pets feel safe and watched over ~ and that when you return your pet is happy and well.

 And perhaps most of all, we know that you take it for granted that anyone caring for your pets must fundamentally, almost compulsively, love animals ~ because without that, you and we ain't got nothin'.